joseph-a-levine/authoring/_older/december_2023.md

 Academically, Michaelmas is wrapping up, and it was as boring as I expected.
 I've registered for my exams, which doesn't mean anything at all, it's barely a commitment at all.

+I'll be back in the US mid-December through mid-January.
+Definitely reach out if you'd like to meet up!

+## Reading

 Related to what [I wrote about last month](https://jablevine.com/older/november_2023#reading): my dad texted me last week, asking if I knew what was [going on in Sierra Leone](https://www.bbc.co.uk/news/world-africa-67558078).
 No, I don't, and any analysis will probably age badly.{% sidenote "afghnote-id" "Further reminding me of [this old post on Afghanistan](https://jablevine.com/older/september_2021) which aged not all." %} We never really got closure on [July coup plot](https://en.wikipedia.org/wiki/2023_Sierra_Leone_coup_plot);

 Zooming out, I'm skeptical of any insight I feel to have about this situation, and you should be too.{% sidenote "wagn-id" "To answer another question, I would be surprised if the Russians had anything to do with this.
 They wouldn't mind the chaos, of course, but it's out of Wagner's way, for a pretty minimal reward." %} [Timothy Garton Ash](https://www.nybooks.com/articles/1997/08/14/the-curse-and-blessing-of-south-africa/) provides a good metric for this sort of analysis: